Netflix spooks Street with sputtering user growth

 Analysts had expected a loss of 27 cents per share, according to Thomson Reuters I/B/E/S.

-The company added 1.7 million U.S. streaming customers in the quarter for a total of 23.4 million.
-DVD subscribers fell by about 1.1 million to 10.1 million.
+The company added 1.7 million U.S. streaming customers in the quarter, while losing about 1.1 million U.S. DVD subscribers.

-Some analysts have speculated Hastings will try to sell the DVD business.
-On the conference call, he said he was not considering the idea.

-While it transitions to streaming and expands around the world, Netflix faces growing competition from rivals such as Amazon.com Inc and Comcast Corp's Streampix.
+Netflix is facing growing costs to add movies and TV shows to its streaming business at the same time it expands into Canada, Latin America and Britain and has attributed its quarterly loss to start-up costs abroad.

 The move into another market may have added to concerns among investors, said Gabelli & Co analyst Brett Harriss.